embracenothing/yplusplus/README.md

 (Change which maps keys 1-4 load by editing y++/binds/binds_ypre.cfg, there is also an option to specify binds for next/previous map and just cycle between them)

 Keys Q and E navigate between the prefire paths.

-Use V key to restart current prefire path.
+V key restarts current prefire path.

 Prefire settings are: deag/scout, +100hp per kill, bots hostile, bot weapon is scout.
 I find these settings to be the most balanced, as it requires high precision but the bots aren't insta-killing you.